 Written by Cheryl Tan

-With texts by Haresh Sharma, Harris Albar and Maryam Noorhilmi and directed by Sharma himself, Acting Mad was one of two productions (the other being We Were So Hopeful Then, written by Ellison Tan, directed by Alvin Tan) that fall under The Necessary Stage’s (TNS) The Orange Production — a new exploratory platform started in 2017 to offer new artists opportunities to collaborate with the company in creating relatively smaller, more portable works to be presented in the their resident blackbox space.
+With texts by Haresh Sharma, Harris Albar and Maryam Noorhilmi and directed by Sharma himself, Acting Mad was one of two productions (the other being We Were So Hopeful Then, written by Ellison Tan, directed by Alvin Tan) that fall under The Necessary Stage’s (TNS) The Orange Production — a new exploratory platform started in 2017 to offer new artists opportunities to collaborate with the company in creating relatively smaller, more portable works to be presented in their resident blackbox space.
+Also, check out this article on How to Become an Actress in Orlando: Tips to Build a Career as a Woman.

 In the creation of this piece, twenty actors with experiences with mental illness were interviewed individually by writers Harris Albar and Maryam Noorhimli.
 After numerous edits and collective input from the cast and crew, these interview transcripts were strung together into the final narrative that was presented.
 Acting Mad explores the possibilities of how mental illness might manifest and affect the lives of individuals — in this case, actors — and friends and family around them.